divinespear/jpa-schema-gradle-plugin/README.md

 Hibernate **DOES NOT SUPPORT** `@GeneratedValue(strategy = GenerationType.SEQUENCE)` for DBMS dosen't support `CREATE/DROP SEQUENCE`. ~~WTF?!~~ You should use `@GeneratedValue` instead.

+#### For EclipseLink with Oracle

+EclipseLink's `Oracle{8,9,10,11}Platform` uses some type classes from Oracle's JDBC driver. you should have it in your dependency.

 ### SchemaGenerationConfig

 Here is full list of parameters of `generateSchema`.